Les-El/Coerced_Contraptions/Examples.md

     * **GM:** "Eva, you look at the console, and you know this is hopeless.
 Your tools are completely wrong, and you're already overwhelmed by the alien text.
 You can't do this."
     * **Player:** "I don't care, I have to try!
 Can I take extra time?
 Be 'Deliberate'?"
     * **GM:** "The countdown is at 30 seconds.
 No, you can't.
 The skill check is not allowed.
 If you stay and try, you will die in the explosion."
 * **The Outcome (Player Choice):** Eva abandons the idea and instead uses her Action to grab a party member and dive for cover, narrowly escaping the blast.
-The player's choice was informed and constrained by the system, leading to a dramatic (rather than frustrating) failure.
+The player's choice was informed and constrained by the system, leading to a dramatic failure, while not encurring the downsides of the Ability.

 ---